ClassicBitcoins/classicbitcoin/README.md

 You will need the latest JDK installed.

-Windows cbtcd.exe and cbtc-cli.exe are in "classicbitcoin-master.zip"
-Mac cbtcd / cbtc-cli included in zip.
 Linux follow the build instructions in README.md
 Keep your private keys safe!
 Always back them up right away!